Classic Prime Rib Roast

 Tips for Cooking Prime Rib

 - Some years, I whip up Yorkshire puddings to accompany prime rib.
-They call for beef fat which make them the perfect side dish.
+They call for beef fat which makes them the perfect accompaniment.

 - My family loves their beef quite rare, so an accurate meat thermometer is imperative for proper cooking.
 You can always cook longer but you can’t bring medium beef back to rare!